 You guys!!!
 I am so excited about this post.
-I made a Solar Powered Lego Car, and it actually worked!
-That’s the biggest miracle of the year, I tell you!
+I made a Solar Powered LEGO Car, and it actually worked!
 I got this crazy idea in my head and it was a lot harder to make than I anticipated.
 It took me a while to get this thing up and running, but somehow I did it!
 All you need are a few parts and some Krazy Glue and you are on your way.
-It’s a great Earth Day project for your kids.
+It’s a great Earth Day STEM project for your kids.
 (This is a sponsored post for Elmer’s.
 All ideas and thoughts are my own, but I was compensated and given free products in exchange for this post.)

-Want to Know How to Make a Solar Powered Lego Car?
+How to Make a Solar Powered LEGO Car?

 Yeah, I know you do!
 You kids will think you are kinda awesome if you create this project with them.

 To make the Solar Powered LEGO Car, you will need a few Lego Parts (including gears & axles) , a small 9v solar panel, a mini 6 v motor (both with wires connected to them), and some extra strong glue (we used Krazy Glue from Elmer’s).